What are the Health Benefits of Chicken?

 Chicken is often seen as the ultimate white meat.
-It has plus points – it is versatile, cooks easily and quickly, and is one of the most popular meats in existence.
-It’s lower in saturated fat than most meats, especially if the skin is removed, and has a high level of good quality protein, as well as B vitamins, iron, copper and selenium.
+It has plus points – it is versatile, cooks easily and quickly, and is one of the most popular meats in the U.S. It’s lower in saturated fat than most meats, especially if the skin is removed, and it has a high level of good quality protein.
+Chicken also provides B vitamins, iron, copper and selenium.

-The pale flesh has a close texture and a mild flavor that pairs beautifully with many different ingredients.
+The pale flesh has a nice texture and a mild flavor that pairs beautifully with many ingredients.
 But did you know about all the types of chicken available to you?
 Let’s take a look at them today.

-As is the case with all meat, buy your chicken from a source that you trust – a good supermarket, local butcher or farmers’ market.
+When choosing your chicken, buy your chicken from a source that you trust – a good supermarket, local butcher or farmers’ market.
 You can even order chickens from website; here are some tips if you choose to do so.
-You can tell a reliable source by how much they can tell you about the product – where it comes from, how it was raised, what type it is, and what you can expect of the product.
-The more traceability available gives you assurance about the quality of your purchase and any ethical concerns you may have about the treatment of the animals.
+You can tell a reliable source by how much they can tell you about the product.
+They should list where it comes from, how it was raised, what type it is, and what you can expect of the product.
+The more traceability available gives you assurance about the quality of your purchase.
+You may want to note ethical concerns you may have about the treatment of the animals.
 Reading website reviews from outside the website can be helpful, too.

 Organic chicken is the most expensive, as the most stringent farming standards should have been adhered to at all stages of the animal’s life, including being allowed to roam outside during the day and being fed a mainly organic diet.
 Since they are allowed to mature slowly (up to 14 weeks) their flesh is typically firm and flavorful.
 If the birds were allowed to have had lots of exercise during their lives, they may be less plump than indoor-reared birds, or perhaps a little tougher.

 Free-range chicken should have had some access to the open air and they are cheaper than organic.